jamiejamiebobamie/pegaFlashcards/notes.md

 harness records
 	organize the structure of a portion of the user display what are the four standard harnesses?
-	New
-		Supports the creation of new cases.
+	New - Supports the creation of new cases.
-	Perform
-		Enables users to select a flow action to perform to complete an assignment.
+	Perform - Enables users to select a flow action to perform to complete an assignment.
-	Review
-		Presents an assignment in read-only mode, preventing data entry.
+	Review - Presents an assignment in read-only mode, preventing data entry.
-	Confirm
-		Presents a read-only confirmation of completion of an assignment if the next assignment is not performed by the user. can customize the default end-user portals provided in Pega if the customization is complex enough, you can also create a custom application portal. a portal is represented with
+	Confirm - Presents a read-only confirmation of completion of an assignment if the next assignment is not performed by the user.
+You can customize the default end-user portals provided in Pega if the customization is complex enough, you can also
+	create a custom application portal. a portal is represented with
 	a portal rule.
 a portal rule identifies: